 - 2 new two-tone colours – orange and yellow (similar to the Swift Sport’s communication colour) on a black roof

-Since July 2017, Suzuki has been retailing the ‘strong’ hybrid version of the Swift in the Japanese market that combines a Motor Generator Unit (MGU) to an Auto Gear Shift (AGS).
-Powering the Swift hybrid is a 91 PS/118 Nm 1.2L 4-cyl ‘Dualjet’ petrol engine married to a 10 kW/30 Nm PB05A Motor Generator Unit (wired to a 100V Li-Ion battery pack placed under the boot floor) and a 5-speed AGS (AMT).
-Unlike the SHVS, the Suzuki Swift Hybrid operates in petrol and electric modes, and returns a higher fuel efficiency (28.6 km/l as opposed to 25.2 km/l in the JC08).
+The electric motor of the Suzuki Swift Hybrid is wired to a 100V Li-Ion battery pack placed under the boot floor and a 5-speed AGS (AMT).
+Unlike the Suzuki Swift mild-hybrid, the Suzuki Swift Hybrid operates in electric mode as well and returns a higher fuel efficiency (28.6 km/l as opposed to 25.2 km/l in the JC08/23.0 km/l as opposed to 21.0 km/l in WLTC).
 The hybrid system takes over in idle stop-start, torque assist and regenerative braking to improve fuel efficiency.

-Suzuki Swift Hybrid displayed by Maruti at the Auto Expo 2020
+Suzuki Swift Hybrid displayed by Maruti at Auto Expo 2020 – Image Gallery

 There are not many optical changes between the regular and hybrid, the latter is distinguished with ‘Hybrid’ badges on the front and side, blue accents on the gear stalk and instrument panel.
 The car also has an ‘eco’ mode button on the side of the steering wheel.

 What is the Suzuki Swift Hybrid mileage?

 The Suzuki Swift Hybrid returns a fuel economy of 28.6 km/l (JC08)/23.0 km/l (WLTC).